American college footballer refreshed and raring to go

 The Prokick Australia product was visibly refreshed after a month at home in Warrnambool, away from the demands of college football.

-He made use of his time by catching up with family and friends, as well as assisting at primary schools.
+He made use of his time by catching up with family and friends, as well as visiting some primary schools.

 "Over there you have your little avenues trying to get away from football," he said.